nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### unchecked_keys
 _version 8.0+_
-Retrieves unchecked database keys, blocks hashes & a json representations of unchecked pending blocks starting from **key** up to **count**.Using the optional `json_block` is recommended since v19.0.
+Retrieves unchecked database keys, blocks hashes & a json representations of unchecked pending blocks starting from **key** up to **count**.
+Using the optional `json_block` is recommended since v19.0.

 **Request:**
 ```json